Skip to main content

 There is no blanket answer supported by the IRS excerpts used for this section, so do not hard-code one choice for every UK limited company.
 Tie the selection to the entity’s actual legal facts and keep a short decision note in the file showing why that answer was used.

-These excerpts do not establish whether Active NFFE is the same thing as the entity type field on Form W-8BEN-E, so do not treat one field as a substitute for the other.
+Do not treat one field as a substitute for the other when Active NFFE and entity type on Form W-8BEN-E appear in the same record.
 If a record contains both an entity-type answer and a FATCA-related answer, review them separately and escalate any pairing that does not make sense on its face.

-That decision is not established by the source pack for this section, so this is a stop-and-review issue, not a guess-and-proceed issue.
+That decision requires careful review, so this is a stop-and-review issue, not a guess-and-proceed issue.
 If anyone raises W-8IMY during intake, pause the packet, check the current IRS instructions, and document why you stayed on Form W-8BEN-E or moved off it.

 The excerpts here do not provide the completion rules for Disregarded Entity cases.
 Operationally, treat any mention of disregarded status as a manual review trigger and do not release payout rails until the form path and supporting facts are confirmed.